 As litigation costs increase and trial timelines continue to expand, expect parties to rely more heavily on mediation, arbitration and other ADR.
 Clients need practical solutions that serve both immediate and long-term goals.

-University of California, Hastings College of the Law, J.D., cum laude; Board Member, Negotiation and Mediation Team; Moot Court Team; Witkin Award for Academic Excellence in Legal Writing & Research
+University of California College of the Law, San Francisco, J.D., cum laude; Board Member, Negotiation and Mediation Team; Moot Court Team; Witkin Award for Academic Excellence in Legal Writing & Research

 University of California, San Diego, B.A., cum laude